lt20kmph/pmail/README.md

 copy of your mailbox and you can run the runClient.py and the client should start up and you should see a list of your messages.

+### Dependencies

+You will also need to install W3m, vim and fzf if you wish to use all the features of Pmail.
+You will also require the following python packages:

+- google-api-python-client
+- google-auth-httplib2
+- google-auth-oauthlib
+- sqlalchemy
+- yaml

+These can be install with pip or however else you like to install python modules.

 ## Usage Instructions

 Use the arrow keys or j/k to scroll up and down through the message list.
-You can also use pageup/pagedown keys to scroll faster.
+You can also use PAGEUP/PAGEDOWN keys to scroll faster.
 The selected email is highlighted as you scroll.
 The following key bindings are available.